-Seniors and Disability Health News from Australia and New Zealand
+Disability News from Australia and New Zealand

-Significant progress is being made to improve the quality of life and equity of access for Australian people with disabilities and Australia's developments may serve as a model to other countries in the sub-region.
+There is a need for continued commitment at all levels of Government for the pursuit of full participation and equality for people with disabilities.
+Significant progress is being made to improve the quality of life and equity of access for Australian people with disabilities, and Australia's developments may serve as a model to other countries in the subregion.

-Over the decade of Disabled Persons, in partnership with organizations of people with disabilities and other concerned agencies, the Australian governments at all levels (Federal, State and Local) have been involved in the development of policy, legislation and service provision.
+Over the decade of Disabled Persons, in partnership with organizations of people with disabilities and other concerned agencies, the Australian governments at all levels (Federal, State, and Local) have been involved in the development of policy, legislation, and service provision.

-This is a payment for people whose physical, intellectual or psychiatric impairment prevents them from working, or for people who are permanently blind.
+The Australian government provides a range of services and programs for ill people, injured or have a disability.
+Centrelink services assist individuals looking for work and planning for their future.
+The Australian Disability Support Pension is a payment for people whose physical, intellectual or psychiatric impairment prevents them from working, or for people who are permanently blind.

+Your illness, injury, or disability must also attract an impairment rating of at least 20 points on the impairment tables.
 These impairment tables, contained in the Social Security Law, rate a person's impairment according to the severity of medical conditions and how they affect their ability to work.

-You may receive a Disability Support Pension if you have an illness, injury or disability and you are:
+You may receive a Disability Support Pension if you have an illness, injury, or disability, and you are:

 - Aged 16 or over and under Age Pension age or Permanently blind.

-- Assessed as not being able to work or be retrained for work of at least 15 hours per week within two years because of your illness, injury or disability.
+- Assessed as not being able to work or be retrained for work of at least 15 hours per week within two years because of your illness, injury, or disability.

 - Participating in the Supported Wage System (SWS).

-In most cases you must have lived in Australia for a total of 10 years as an Australian resident, or your disability occurred while you were an Australian resident.
+- In most cases, you must have lived in Australia for a total of 10 years as an Australian resident, or your disability occurred while you were an Australian resident.

-Disability Support Pension may be paid outside Australia for a certain period (in some cases indefinitely).
+- Disability Support Pension may be paid outside Australia for a certain period (in some cases indefinitely).

-A medical examination may be needed to confirm how long people may be paid.
+- A medical examination may be needed to confirm how long people may be paid.

-Disability Assistance in Australia
+Disability in Australia

 - Paying disability pensions costs the Australian commonwealth more than $11 billion a year, and that sum is expected to reach $13.2bn in the next two years.
-Further Australian Disability Statistics.

-- Between 300-400 new injuries are reported each year
+- Between 300-400 new Spinal Cord Injuries (SCI) injuries are reported each year in Australia.